jakemaskiewicz/smtp-trap-whitelist/README.md

 To run from the command line, you will need ruby and the eventmachine gem.
 To install the gem, simply use `gem install eventmachine` from the console.
 Once you've installed the requisite gem, simply extract all of the files into a folder and run `ruby smtpserver.rb`

+### Config

+Be sure to edit config.yml to include your production SMTP server settings and port.
+Leave :local: :host: as "" in order to use the current machine's ip address.

 ### The Whitelist

 To add an email to the whitelist, stop the server and open whitelist.txt.
 Add one email for each line, and then restart the server.